top of page

 ReLink platform

 Catheter dislodgement is a significant issue, compromising patient safety, straining nursing resources, and adding to healthcare costs.
-This problem is relevant in intravenous (IV) infusion and nephrostomy drainage.

-IV catheterisation is the most common invasive procedure in modern healthcare, with 16 billion IV lines and 1.5 billion catheters used annually worldwide.
+Intravenous (IV) catheterisation is the most common invasive procedure in modern healthcare, with 16 billion IV lines and 1.5 billion catheters used annually worldwide.
 Despite advancements in technology, on average 10% of catheters still fail due to accidental dislodgement.(1)

 Similarly, in nephrostomy drainage, up to 37% of catheters dislodge accidentally,(2) leading to serious complications such as patient injury and emergency room visits.